relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR12]Productions.md

 - besides common validators, also execute all validators to verify production set in destination
 - use existing `ImageDataSourceSnapshotExecutor` (or `ImageRetryDataSourceSnapshotExecutor` for retries flow)
 - use new method `IImportJobFactory.CreateProductionImportJobAsync` for creating import job

+## Data destination initialization and finalization

+- Currently in Sync there is existing node `DataDestinationInitialization` step which was supposed to create production in destination.
+However now it makes no sense, because we are assuming that the production in destination is already created and ready to receive documents.
+- Destination finalization has to be done to make production readonly.
+Currently, production is finalized after import job completes.
+In new approach each batch will be separate import job.
+It could require changes in import process, so we can manually finalize production.
+This should be further investigated and confirmed with ImportAPI team if it is possible to import into production without marking a production as read-only.

 ## Populating Production fields with Bates Number